 Science is becoming increasingly data-intensive and this requires a new data focused approach.
 The prime example is the Square Kilometre Array (SKA) project, one of the world’s latest large- scale global scientific endeavours, which will be co-hosted in Australia and is set to produce orders of magnitude more data than all of mankind’s past accomplishments.
 Just one of the SKA phase-1 science projects (e.g. the HI survey) will produce derived data in the order of several terabytes per second, and the second phase of the SKA project will be at least an order of magnitude greater.

-Two related PhD projects are being offered in Data Intensive Astronomy which will bridge the computer science-focused data-driven approach to the science applications.
+A DIA related PhD project is being offered in Data Intensive Astronomy which will bridge the computer science-focused data-driven approach to the science applications.
 Data Intensive Science has become fundamental to deliver any modern-day cutting edge science.
 ICRAR is a recognised world leader in its astronomical applications.
-One of the two positions focuses on the technical issues and the other on the astronomical requirements.
+This position bridges the technical issues and the astronomical requirements.
 There will be a great deal of commonality in the approaches taken, although the deliverables will be different.
-These PhD projects will provide industry engagement and a unique training environment, working at the cutting edge of radio astronomy, computer science and commercial business and scientific systems.
+The PhD projects will provide industry engagement and a unique training environment, working at the cutting edge of radio astronomy, computer science and commercial business and scientific systems.

-The 1st PhD project will focus on the Computer Science components of the problem.
-The work will involve two elements: 1) profiling basic algorithms to measure various compute and other metrics and creating data slicing helper functions based on information derived from measured metrics; 2) the characterisation of the transitions between compute intense and I/O intense phases, the balancing these being central to getting the best performance.
-The student will be supervised primarily by Prof. Wicenec.
+The Computer Science element will cover: 1) profiling basic algorithms to measure various compute and other metrics and creating data slicing helper functions based on information derived from measured metrics; 2) the characterisation of the transitions between compute intense and I/O intense phases, the balancing these being central to getting the best performance.
+The student will be interact primarily by Prof. Wicenec.

-The 2nd PhD project will work on some of the most extreme datasets observed in Radio Astronomy to date, which will provide a perfect test bed for the data-driven paradigm.
-The data we will use will come from the Australian SKA Pathfinder, and from a Deep HI pathfinder project called CHILES.
+The practical aspect will be to work on some of the most extreme datasets observed in Radio Astronomy to date, which will provide a perfect test bed for the data-driven paradigm.
+The data we will use will come from the Australian SKA Pathfinder, and the project DINGO.
 The student will investigate the ideas and methods, demonstrating new approaches on frontier data products.
 The student will be supervised primarily by Dr. Dodson.

 We are interested to hear from potential candidates from any STEM background, as the range of skill sets required (and to be developed) can not be limited to one traditional field of study.
 The candidate would join an active multi-disciplinary group with many scientific and commercial cross fertilisation possibilities.